 Description of Excel Thermometer Chart

-Thermometer Chart is a chart based on a single data point, it is used to show the percentage of achievement.
+A thermometer chart is based on a single data point; it is used to show the achievement percentage.
 It is based on a single cell of accomplishment and is the easiest way used in a dashboard to show the progress of all whether or not they have achieved their target.

-We have a Target of 3,700 Million for the year and the one which we have achieved is 3,239 Million which gives around 88% of the target have achieved.
+We have a Target of 3,700 Million for the year, and the one we have achieved is 3,239 Million, around 88% of the target we have achieved.

 How to Create a Thermometer Chart in Excel?

 Let’s understand how to create a thermometer chart with the below steps in Excel.